mmachenry/elm-auth0/README.md

 Project was created following this tutorial for Elm and Parcel: https://benpaulhanna.com/building-an-elm-project-with-parcel.html

     npm init
     npm install --save parcel
     # Then edit some code

 Then code was added using this tutorial for Auth0: https://auth0.com/docs/libraries/auth0-single-page-app-sdk#create-the-client

     npm install @auth0/auth0-spa-js
     # Then edit some code

     npm --version
     6.14.8
     npx parcel --version
     1.12.4
+    elm --version
+    0.19.1

-    elm --version # this is installed globally in /usr/local/bin though it might not be in use for this project 0.19.1
+Note that Elm is installed globally in /usr/local/bin though it might not be in use for this project since parcel is installing Elm

-Source maps are broken
+Problem 1: Source maps are broken
 ---

 Run the server with this command.